it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ### *Goal 2: Develop Assertions from Architecture*

-The architecture review will assess the architecture design to develop reliable assertions which will be used to determining the testing rules.
+The architecture review will assess the architectural design to develop reliable assertions which will be used to determine the testing rules.

 Assertions will cover findings such as:

 * Identification of components which are significant to the security and/or usability assurances of the system
 * Identification of 3rd party components which are significant to the security and/or usability assurances of the system, and how likely changes to these components are to affect the security and/or usability assurances of the system
 * Identification of components whose internal implementations can change without posing a significant risk to security and/or usability assurances
 * Identification of components which are designed to change and the risk of the likely changes to security and/or usability assurances

 ## Sensitivity Labels

-Sensitivity labels are applied to components of the system architecture and used to designate the importance of that component for supporting security services for the election operations.
+Sensitivity labels are applied to components of the system architecture and used to designate the importance of that component for supporting security services for election operations.
 The relevant security services are robustness, resiliency, confidentiality, integrity, and availability.
-[Well-designed information systems will have modules and layers which will allow labels to precisely identify the most important components].
+Well-designed information systems will have modules and layers which will allow labels to precisely identify the most important components.
 This system understanding should be integrated into an understanding of the essential functions of the election system as a whole, so the aspects of the information system that directly support the essential election functions are clear.
 The sensitivity of system components is then used to prioritize their testing.
 If the architecture is poorly designed, there will be fewer distinguishable components and the precision of testing will be less than desirable.
 Well-designed architectures will allow fine-tuned labeling with a small amount of highly sensitive components.

 ### Example Labels